bdpedigo/talks/docs/slides/si/si.md

 </style>

 ## Are the <span style="color: var(--left)"> left </span> and <span style="color: var(--right)"> right </span> sides of this connectome <p> </p> *different*?

+- Hints at how sterotyped wiring might be
+- Testbed for connectome comparison methods

 ---